vueuse/schema-org/docs/schema/product.md

    */
   name: string
   /**
-   * A reference-by-ID to one or more imageObject s which represent the product.
+   * A reference-by-ID to one or more imageObject's which represent the product.
    * - Must be at least 696 pixels wide.
    * - Must be of the following formats+file extensions: .jpg, .png, .gif ,or .webp.
    */
-  image?: Arrayable<string|ImageObject|IdReference>
+  image: Arrayable<ImageInput>
   /**
    *  An array of references-by-ID to one or more Offer or aggregateOffer pieces.
    */
-  offers?: Arrayable<Offer|IdReference>
+  offers?: OfferInput[]
   /**
    *  A reference to an Organization piece, representing brand associated with the Product.
    */